 1. National Disability Insurance Scheme

 CLA is a registered NDIS Provider offering support services in the Brisbane North region.
+We charge TTP prices on our services, as per the NDIS Price Guide.

 We have four National Disability Insurance Scheme (NDIS) teams that work with people with a disability: